samit-aegis/crud-lambda/README.md

 ```

 ## /delete-user
-- Used to delete user details from the database
+- Used to delete user details from the database.
 - ```path``` is ```/delete-user```
 - ```httpMethod``` is ```DELETE```
 - You need to send ```id``` of the user.